-For reasons of security and safety and owing to the current resetiction due to Covid, we would ask that all visitors to the school wear a face covering (unless exempt) at all times.
-Visitors can enter the building via the front door buzzer system and sign their names in the log book kept there.
+For reasons of security and safety we would ask that all visitors to the school enter the building via the front door and sign their names in the log kept there.
 Please also remember to sign out as, in the event of a fire, we would need to be able to account for all persons in the building.
-Please refer to the Covid - 19 guidance above when visiting the school.